Biqing-Qi/Biqing-Qi.github.io/_pages/includes/pub.md

   - This work was the first to propose the concept of **interactive continual learning**.
   - Instantiated through the Cognitive Complementarity Theory (**System1 and System2**).
   - An advanced continual learning framework with the novel structured **key-value pairs memory unit**.
-  - A novel method to building Specialized Generalist AI.
+  - A potential framework to developing Specialized Generalist AI.
 </div>
 </div>